kornosk/GDPR-similarity-comparison/README.md

 # GDPR Similarity Comparison
-This repo is a part of the report - [Towards Automatic Comparison of Data Privacy Documents: A Preliminary Experiment on GDPR-like Laws]() coming soon 🔥
+This repo is a part of the report - [Towards Automatic Comparison of Data Privacy Documents: A Preliminary Experiment on GDPR-like Laws](https://arxiv.org/abs/2105.10117) 🔥

 - We extract information from GDPR-like documents from different countries written in natuaral language and construct well-strucured data.